HHS Official: Public Needs Education About Health Reform

 Starting in 2014, the law requires people without health insurance to buy it and offers subsidies to help some people pay for their insurance.

 To get the subsidies, people must buy health insurance on new state-based "exchanges," or Internet marketplaces, which have yet to be created.

-Salazar said the exchange will help people figure out their subsidy or if they're eligible for Medicaid or other programs, and that new rules on the many changes will be coming out constantly.
+Salazar said the exchange will help people figure out their subsidy or if they're eligible for

 She also said the law and her department have the flexibility to allow states to adapt the changes to their respective circumstances.

 "The law builds on our existing health care system," Salazar said.
 "This is not a wholesale overhaul of our entire system. ...
 There is enough flexibility built into its so (we) will take things into account and make adjustments.
 (States) can identify their own path to accomplish their own goals."